 Photonis' Neutronic[i] is a configurable detector that can be paired with any suitable camera.
 Photonis offers the Nocturn range of low-noise CMOS cameras, which are available with a variety of outputs to fit your requirement.
 The MCP gain is controlled by the high voltage applied, and can be further extended by having more or fewer MCPs in the imaging assembly.

 Additionally, the Neutronic [i] provides large format still images in mere seconds—a fraction of the time it would take using a scintillator-based system.
-Images are available within 60–90 minutes for tomography, limiting the exposure time of the sample to the neutron beam.
+Tomographic reconstructions are available within 60–90 minutes, limiting the exposure time of the sample to the neutron beam.
 Due to the extraordinarily high detection efficiency, it is even possible to use small neutron sources for imaging; the above image of a steel pen was taken using a DD neutron generator as a source.

 What is neutron imaging?

 Similar to X-Ray imaging, Neutron imaging is a technique used to enhance sample analysis in the field of Non-Destructive Testing (NDT), as well as in many fundamental research applications.
 Contrary to X-Rays, which interact with a sample's electrons, neutrons interact with its nuclei.
 This makes the neutrons isotope-sensitive, a fact that can be exploited to enhance or suppress certain contrasts.